FDA: N95 masks, now plentiful, should no longer be reused

 Congresswoman Anna Eshoo said the deadly shortages were “a national embarrassment and should never happen again.”

-“This is welcome news and demonstrates our progress toward crushing COVID-19,” said the California democrat.
+“This is welcome news and demonstrates our progress toward crushing COVID-19,” said the California Democrat.
 “We must make sure this type of shortage never happens again by reinvesting in a sustainable supply of high-quality, American-made PPE.”

 ——